Google Python Style Guide for Drake

 3.8.3 Functions and Methods

-In this section, “function” means a method, function, or generator.
+In this section, “function” means a method, function, generator, or property.

 A docstring should give enough information to write a call to the function without reading the function’s code.
 The docstring should describe the function’s calling syntax and its semantics, but generally not its implementation details, unless those details are relevant to how the function is to be used.
 For example, a function that mutates one of its arguments as a side effect should note that in its docstring.
 Otherwise, subtle but important details of a function’s implementation that are not relevant to the caller are better expressed as comments alongside the code than within the function’s docstring.

-The docstring should be descriptive-style ("""Fetches rows from a Bigtable.""") rather than imperative-style ("""Fetch rows from a Bigtable.""").
+The docstring may must be descriptive-style ("""Fetches rows from a Bigtable.""") or imperative-style ("""Fetch rows from a Bigtable."""), but the style should be consistent within a file.
 The docstring for a @property data descriptor should use the same style as the docstring for an attribute or a function argument ("""The Bigtable path.""", rather than """Returns the Bigtable path.""").

 Certain aspects of a function should be documented in special sections, listed below.
 Each section begins with a heading line, which ends with a colon.
 All sections other than the heading should maintain a hanging indent of two or four spaces (be consistent within a file).
 These sections can be omitted in cases where the function’s name and signature are informative enough that it can be aptly described using a one-line docstring.